Andy Hunt works with people who have never felt good enough to accept and value themselves for who they really are.

 At university although I didn’t study psychology I read a lot about it and took part in some encounter groups (which were big in the 70s) and got interested in counselling.

 After university, at the tender age of 22, I took a three year part time Person Centred counselling diploma course with the Person Centred Approach Institute, an organisation associated with Carl Rogers the originator of Person Centred counselling.
-He was a tutor on one of our weekend trainings, so I have the distinction of having received feedback on one of my training counselling sessions from Carl Rogers himself.

 When I had completed this training I realised that I wasn’t ready yet to be a counsellor and needed much more life experience to be effective; so I went into the variety of jobs that eventually led me to be a software engineer.